 Summary

-The following table summarizes and compares these optimization strategies.
+The following table compares the optimization strategies.

 |